6Viper/Vasco-Dublin/README.md

 - __Header__

-  - Featured on all pages, the header will include our club Logo including our name and menu to the right handside.
+  - Featured on all pages, the header will include our club logo including our name and menu to the right handside.
-  - Over half of the logo is present as overlay to provide a consistent presence everywhere you go reminding you who we are.
+  - Over half of the logo is presented as overlay to provide a consistent presence everywhere you go, reminding you who we are.

 - __Navigation Bar__

-  - Featured on all pages, the full responsive navigation bar always displayed on the top right includes links to the Home page, Video, Gallery and Join Us page and is identical in each page to allow for easy navigation.
+  - Featured on all pages, the full responsive navigation bar always displayed on the top right includes links to the Home, Video, Gallery and Join Us page and is identical in each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the "back" button.
   - The navigation bar includes a hover option underlining text to provide you a more visual friendly look and to give you a responsive idea of where are you about to click.

 ![Nav Bar](/assets/images/navigationbar.png)

 - __The landing page image__

-  - The landing includes a photograph of our team in the field and who we are description providing details as since when we exist, our goals and respect to what our flag stands for.
+  - The landing page includes a photograph of our team in the field and who we are description providing details as since when we exist, our goals and respect to what our flag stands for.

 ![Landing Page](/assets/images/landingpage.png)